Frazer v Walker: Held

 Mr Walker's claim was upheld by both the High Court and the Court of Appeal of New Zealand.
 The Frazers appealed his claim to ownership to the farm to the Privy Council, where the earlier decisions were upheld.
 The Privy Council ruled that while the legal interest in the land may have been originally obtained by fraud, because Mr Walker was unaware of any fraud at the time of purchase (a bona fide purchaser for value without notice, under section 183 of the Land Transfer Act), meant that he had indefeasible title to the farm.

-In a wider sense, this case is important due to its affirmation of the immediate nature of indefeasible title under section 62 of the Land Transfer Act 1952, following Boyd v Mayor of Wellington.
+In a wider sense, this case is important due to its affirmation of the immediate nature of indefeasible title under section 62 of the New Zealand Land Transfer Act 1952, following Boyd v Mayor of Wellington.